 Here’s the famous story of Krishna’s discourse with Barbarika before the Mahabharata battle.

-In order to examine the strength of Barbarika, Krishna disguised as a Brahmin.
+In order to examine the strength of Barbarika, Krishna disguised himself as a Brahmin.
 He then asked Barbarika how much it would take for him to end the war to which he replied one minute.
-Hearing this Krishan disguised as Brahmin asked Barbarika to one of his arrows and mark all the leaves in the forest.
+Hearing this Krishna disguised as Brahmin asked Barbarika to one of his arrows and mark all the leaves in the forest.
 As soon as Barbarika closed his eyes to release his arrow, Krishna hid one leaf under his feet.

 When Barbarika released the arrow started hovering around the leg of Krishna.
 And when Krishna asked Barbarika, “Why is this arrow hovering around my feet?”
 Barbarika replied, “You must have a leaf underneath your foot, and the arrow is aiming for your foot so that it can mark the leaf.”
 He further says, “You must lift your leg otherwise the arrow would mark the leaf by piercing your foot.”

 Seeing this, Krishna was assured that Barbarika could really end the battle in a moment as his arrows can navigate and trace his supposed targets even if he is unaware of their location.